cla-rce/autoupdates/README.md

 [yum](https://supermarket.chef.io/cookbooks/yum) cookbook to manage `/etc/yum.conf`.

-- Testing of `autoupdates::disable` needs to be improved - at the moment, testing fails on first run for CentOS/RHEL 5.
-After a second converge, it works as expected.

 - `autoupdates::reboot` has a significant blind spot when attempting to figure out whether a CentOS/RHEL 5 system needs to be rebooted, because there isn't a system-provided "reboot checker" script.